Pumped Storage Hydropower Supply Curves

-NREL has developed an interactive map and geospatial data showing closed-loop pumped storage hydropower (PSH) supply curves, which characterize the quantity, quality, and cost of closed-loop PSH resources.
+NREL has developed an interactive map and geospatial data showing pumped storage hydropower (PSH) supply curves, which characterize the quantity, quality, and cost of PSH resources.

-Supply curves are available for 8-, 10, and 12-hour storage durations, dam heights of 40–100 meters, head heights of 200–750 meters, and a maximum conveyance length between upper and lower reservoir of 12 times the head height (leading to a maximum horizontal distance between reservoirs of 8250 meters for a 750-meter head height system).
+Sites can be fully closed-loop, or they can use existing reservoirs along river systems.
+Supply curves are available for 8-, 10, and 12-hour storage durations, dam heights of 40–100 meters, head heights of 200–750 meters, and a maximum conveyance length between upper and lower reservoir of 12 times the head height (leading to a maximum horizontal distance between reservoirs of 8,250 meters for a 750-meter head height system).
+The dataset includes sites that use existing reservoirs to connect new off-river reservoirs with upper reservoirs and sites that repurpose open-pit mines for use as PSH reservoirs.

 Interactive Map and Geospatial Data